ONSdigital/sdg-accessibilitytesting/README.md

 ### Prerequisites

-You need these installed before proceeding.
-You will probably need an off-network computer to be able install these:
+You need these installed before proceeding:

+⚠️ NOTE: You will probably need an off-network computer to be able install these:

 * Git - [install](https://git-scm.com/)
 * Node JS - [install](https://nodejs.org/)